csg-utulsa/.github/portfolio/EnviormentalArtist.md

 - [ ] **Lighting Breakdown:** Lighting-only view or light placement screenshot
 - [ ] **Composition Proof:** Rendering with a clear focal point and readable value grouping (the scene “reads” at a glance).
 - [ ] 🌟 **Real-Time Gameplay Capture:** Short fly-through or orbit showing the lighting working from multiple angles.

+### G) Animated / Interactive Assets
+- [ ] **Animation Preview:** Short looping video or GIF showing the animation in isolation (e.g., door opening, lever moving, fan spinning).
+- [ ] 🌟**Real-Time Gameplay Capture:** Video showing the animated object in the game/scene context, from a player-style camera.
+- [ ]  **Timeline / Keyframe Proof:** Screenshot of animation timeline, keyframes, or Sequencer/Timeline tracks showing how animation was implemented.
+- [ ]  **Function / Interaction Notes (1–2 sentences):** Describe what triggers the animation, how it interacts with the player, and any intended gameplay effect.
+- [ ] **LOD / Optimization Check (If Applicable):** Show that the animated mesh maintains acceptable performance (tri counts, material efficiency, or baked animations).